 We had read that cars in second-class are still air-conditioned and included sleepers so we decided to give it a go.
 Here’s how it went:

 Feeling as if the second class train trip in Thailand experience may be a noisy one, we stocked up on cheap beer and began drinking at the station.
 It was there I picked up snacks including this cheap pastry that turned out to be no more than butter and sugar on bread.
 Sweaty, drunk, and covered in butter – off to a good start!

-Our second class train trip in Thailand was off to a 2nd class start.
+Our second-class train trip in Thailand was off to a 2nd class start.

 When our train arrived we made our way to our seats only to find that they were already converted to beds.
 It was 8:30 PM.
 Nuts.
-Although modest looking, the bunks looked cozy…but not enough for us to go to bed that early.
+Although modest looking, the bunks looked cosy…but not enough for us to go to bed that early.
 We decided to check out the bar and made our way down seven or eight cars only to find it closed.
-Rejected we made our way back to our bunks and opted to have a few more beer to kill time and help asleep.
+Rejected we made our way back to our bunks and opted to have a few more beers to kill time and help asleep.

-What I didn’t account for was the toll 10 beer would have on my bladder and the subsequent trips to the 2nd class bathroom.
+What I didn’t account for was the toll 10 beers would have on my bladder and the subsequent trips to the 2nd class bathroom.
 It was really just a stainless steel room that gets covered in piss as the journey rolls on.
 Fun!

 How to make your second class train trip in Thailand better

-As the credits rolled we were ready for sleep which turned out to be about as decent as a second class train trip in Thailand (or another country) can be.
+As the credits rolled we were ready for sleep which turned out to be about as decent as a second-class train trip in Thailand (or another country) can be.
 Loud, rocky, and the inevitable rude awakening when attendants come around to fold up beds long before your final destination.

-After experiencing a second class train trip in Thailand I can suggest the following to make it a little better:
+After experiencing a second-class train trip in Thailand I can suggest the following to make it a little better:

-- Pack ear plugs
+- Pack earplugs

-- Use said ear plugs
+- Use said earplugs